Contexter/FountainAI/MatrixBot/Enter the Matrix.md

 info:
   title: FountainAI Matrix Bot API
   description: >
     The FountainAI Matrix Bot is a sophisticated assistant designed to enhance script management and editing workflows within the Matrix chat environment.
-This bot integrates with the FountainAI's suite of APIs, providing seamless interactions for managing various script components.
+This bot integrates with FountainAI's suite of APIs, providing seamless interactions for managing various script components.
 The bot leverages OpenAI's GPT models to understand user intents and relay actions, serving as a bridge between human input and automated script management.
   version: 1.0.0
 servers:
   - url: https://api.fountain.coach